cwfietz/freeCodeCamp/learn/01_responsive-web-design/6_css-flexbox/00_css-flexbox.md

 The opposite of flex-shrink is the flex-grow property.
 Recall that flex-shrink controls the size of the items when the container shrinks.
 The flex-grow property controls the size of items when the parent container expands.

 Using a similar example from the last challenge, if one item has a flex-grow value of 1 and the other has a flex-grow value of 3, the one with the value of 3 will grow three times as much as the other.

+## flex-basis property
+specifies the initial size of the item before CSS makes adjustments with flex-shrink or flex-grow.
+The units used by the flex-basis property are the same as other size properties (px, em, %, etc.).
+The value auto sizes items based on the content.